Koromix/tytools/README.md

 ![TyQt Logo](/tyqt/images/banner.png)

 TyQt can help you track and monitor your Teensy devices.
 It runs on Linux, Windows and Mac OS X.

-You can download binaries in the [release section](https://github.com/Koromix/ty/releases).
+Download the [latest release from GitHub](https://github.com/Koromix/ty/releases).
+You can find development [builds on BinTray](https://bintray.com/koromix/ty/ty/view#files).

 There is also a command-line version called `tyc` which does not depend on Qt and provides similar features.
 It is packaged with TyQt in the release files.